 Meet the AFF Board

-Tillman Pittman, Vice President
+Tillman Pittman, President

 Tillman Pittman joined AFF in 2005 and has served on the board since 2012.
-While he fishes for trout and saltwater species…his passion is Warm-water—especially small-mouth bass on Arkansas’ Buffalo River and Crooked Creek.
+While he fishes for trout and saltwater species…his passion is warm water—especially small-mouth bass on Arkansas’ Buffalo River and Crooked Creek.
 A veteran himself, he enjoys giving back through Project Healing Waters.

-Kenley Money, Treasurer
+Kenley Money, Vice President

 Kenley Money joined AFF in 2010 and has served on the board since 2011.
 She started fly fishing in 2010 on local waters.
 Her love of fishing began with a cane pole and cork on a small creek in Montgomery County, Arkansas, where she would catch countless bream for the many barn cats around (the cats knew the sound of the returning car and would run out for a tasty fish meal).
 Even though she has fished from Vermont to Montana, she enjoys the Little Red River most of all.

-Ron Blome, Conservation Officer
+Ron Blome, Secretary

 Ron Blome has been a member of Arkansas Fly Fishers since 2015 and a Fly Fisherman since 2010.
 Besides fishing Arkansas' great tail-waters.
 Ron enjoys Fly Fishing for small-mouth on the Buffalo River and fly fishing on mountain streams in the Appalachian Mountains.
 Ron has several fly fishing outings documented on YouTube.
 Additionally, Ron is a freelance Video Journalist who works for THE WEATHER CHANNEL.

-John Shiver, Assistant Director of Conservation
+John Shiver, Conservation Officer

-Sherry Barnhart, Casting for Recovery Co-Coordinator
+Sherry Barnhart, Casting for Recovery Coordinator

 Sherry Barnhart joined AFF in 2018 and is an at-large board member.
 She began fly fishing in 2012 when she was a participant at a Casting for Recovery retreat.
 Because of the impact the retreat made on her life, she currently volunteers with AR Casting for Recovery and is also involved in helping provide opportunities to introduce women to fly fishing.
 Although she’s fished rivers in several states, her favorite place remains the White River in Arkansas.
 That is where she made her first cast, caught and released her first trout, and had her first experience of spending hours on the river yet feeling like it was only minutes

-Ashley Money, Project Healing Waters’ Coordinator
+Ashley Money, Project Healing Waters Coordinator

 Ashley Money began his fly-fishing adventure in 2007 when he walked into the Ozark Angler Fly Shop in Little Rock and, after not finding minnows or worms in a refrigerator, finally asked what kind of fishing equipment they sold.
 A month later, while fishing an Orvis Anniversary Edition Zero Gravity fly rod on a crisp fall day on a West Virginia stream, he caught his first fish on the fly rod; a 13-inch brown trout.
 Needless to say, that was enough to be “hooked.”
 Ash became an AFF member in 2009 and joined the board in 2010.
 He has helped build partnerships between AFF and other community outreach programs including Project Healing Waters.

-Bobby Cheatham, Board Member
+Bobby Cheatham, Board Member Emeritus

 Bobby Cheatham was born and raised in Arkansas and has been married for 55 years.
 Bobby is also a Navy Veteran and has a BS in accounting from UA Little Rock.
 He grew up with a fascination for the fly rod, which led him to the Arkansas Fly Fishers, around 1988.
 He has served as AFF’s president and has been a board member ever since.
 Additionally, in the 90s, he became an FFF Certified Casting Instructor and has taught casting at the Conclave and Sow Bug, which is in Mountain Home.
 His favorite fishing spots are the Buffalo, Crooked Creek, the King, etc. for small-mouth bass.
 Now retired from the Arkansas Division of Legislative Audit, Bobby spends his time with his family, which consists of his wife Sue, daughter Gina and her husband Doug, granddaughter Whitney and her husband Mason.

-Susan Manley, Board Member
+Cheri McKelvey, Board Member